Apply - LLM Admissions - Donald P. Klekamp College of Law | University of Cincinnati

 3. Two Recommendations: Please ask two individuals who are familiar with your academic or legal work to supply a letter telling us why you would be a good candidate for the LLM program.
 Follow the instructions on the LSAC application to request that the writers submit their letters on your behalf.

-5. TOEFL, IELTS, or CEFR Score: If your native language is not English, you must supply evidence of your English proficiency.
+5. TOEFL, IELTS, or CEFR Score: IIf your native language is not English, you must supply evidence of your English proficiency.
+We accept TOEFL.
+IELTS, CEFR, and DuoLingo.
 Our TOEFL institutional code is 1833.
-Preference will be given to applicants with a 100 internet-based TOEFL score or equivalent.
-Applicants with TOEFL scores of 85 and above will also be considered.
-Applicants can also gain admission with an IELTS 7.0, ELS English Language Center Level 112 completion certificate, CEFR Level C1, or DuoLingo score of 110 or above.
-Waiver requests for applicants who meet one of the conditions at the bottom of this page can be directed to uclawllm@uc.edu.
-Please note that waivers in these categories are not automatic.
+Preference will be given to applicants with a score of 5 on the TOEFL internet-based test or the equivalent; this includes CEFR C1, IELTS 7, DuoLingo 120, and a TOEFL score of 100 on the 0–120 iBT scale.
+Applicants with scores of TOEFL 4.5, CEFR B2, IELTS 6.5, DuoLingo 110, or a TOEFL score of 85 or better on the 0–120 iBT scale will also be considered.
+Applicants can also show English proficiency with an ELC English Language Center Level 112 completion certificate.
+Waiver requests for applicants who meet one of the “automatic waiver” or “additional waiver” conditions at the bottom of this page can be directed to uclawllm@uc.edu.
+Please note that “additional waiver” categories do not provide automatic waivers.
+Per Graduate School policy, U.S. Permanent Residents do not need to provide proof of English proficiency.

 If you need financial assistance with the application fees, please contact us at uclawllm@uc.edu.